As renters continue to suffer, San Antonio working on a plan to help - NewsBreak

 SAN ANTONIO — From rats and rodents to water issues and moldy conditions.
 We’ve been extensively reporting on the horror stories of renters.
 Tenants who felt like they had no voice until now.
 Tuesday night a task force looks to start a program focusing on apartment buildings with...

 A community leader is helping educate, empower and grow small businesses on the city's East Side.
-Taan-TV, The African American Network Television, and News 4 San Antonio is spotlighting Nneka Cleaver, who created a small business hub local businesses can use.
-The hub offers workshops for business owners, and events...
+Taan-TV, The African American Network Television, and Fox San Antonio is spotlighting Nneka Cleaver, who created a small business hub local businesses can use.
+The hub offers workshops for business owners, and events that...

 KSAT 12